QM/EFP calculations using BioEFP and FlexEFP

 Note

-A sample execution is:
+A sample execution in check mode:

 QM/EFP input generation

-make_final.py shell_bchl361-79002.g96 bchl361-79002.g96 qm_defined.txt
+python make_qchem_input.py shell_bchl361-79002.g96 bchl361-79002.g96 qm_defined.txt topol.top timestamp mutant

 Time-Saving Tips